 Art Properties oversees the art collection owned by Columbia University.
 The collection comprises more than 13,000 works of art in all media, reflects nearly all cultures and time periods, and has been built up over two centuries primarily through gifts and bequests.
 The mission of the University art collection is to support educational programs, curricular integration, and research and study.
 Students, faculty, and outside scholars may make appointments to view and study most works from the collection with advance notice.
 Art work is displayed in selective locations on each campus and held in storage.
 Art Properties has a robust exhibition program, lending art both domestically and internationally, and photographic reproductions of art from the collection may be available for publication.

 NOTE: Due to COVID-19, many of the usual services offered by Art Properties, including the on-campus loan program, may not be available.
 Research appointments are restricted to Columbia University affiliates and require advance notice.
-Limited reference imaging and consultations by Zoom may be available with advance notice to all researchers.
-No in-person classes utilizing the collection can be offered at present.
+Visitor and alumni access remains suspended until further notice.
 Please contact Art Properties for more information.

 All works in Art Properties, Avery Architectural & Fine Arts Library, Columbia University in the City of New York